Agile Design in a Traditional Research University

 While convening people and designing new ideas within the Red House is an important part of our work, we simultaneously work to support our campus partners working in their own spheres on campus.
 This takes two primary forms, consultation and financial support.
 Through consultation, we work collaboratively with different units on campus to help them with internal design questions and new initiatives.
 Through financial support, we create the opportunity on campus for smaller units and individuals to act on ideas they think would better prepare students for the complexities of navigating 21st-century life

-The Future(s) Advisory Committee and UNXD Courses
+The Future(s) Innovation Committee and UNXD Courses

 The Red House uses its own course designation and implementation process for the new, innovative, and interdisciplinary courses it administers.
-Whereas new courses are generally approved by a school or department, innovative interdisciplinary courses piloted by the Red House are reviewed and approved to pilot by a single Future(s) Advisory Committee.
+Whereas new courses are generally approved by a school or department, innovative interdisciplinary courses piloted by the Red House are reviewed and approved to pilot by a single Future(s) Innovation Committee.
 This governance group includes representatives from every department and the members of the group review and approve every UNXD course, some of which eventually become part of the curriculum.
 To ensure that their perspectives are incorporated in the curricular design process, the Red House also partners with the registrar, advising deans, people from the financial aid office, and those responsible for accreditation.

 Founded in 2016, University Cross-Disciplinary (UNXD) is the course listing used by the Red House to pilot new and innovative interdisciplinary courses.